 Standard Competence After finishing the course, the students understand about comparison/contrast paragraph and write a comparison/contrast paragraph Learning Goals Students are able to: 1.
-Identify character of comparison/contrast paragraph 2.
-Write a comparison/contrast paragraph using one type of graphic organizer with appropriate grammar, vocabulary, mechanics, content, and organization
+Identify character of comparison/contrast paragraph Write a comparison/contrast paragraph using one type of graphic organizer with appropriate grammar, vocabulary, mechanics, content, and organization

-G. The purposes of comparison/ contrast paragraph are:
+A. The purposes of comparison/ contrast paragraph are:

 - 1. To compare means to discuss how two people, places or things are similar - 2.
-To contrast means to discuss how two people, places or things are different - 1.
-Brainstorm ideas to compare and contrast
+To contrast means to discuss how two people, places or things are different u. i copic. and b.
+Places: and